dottereldesign/portfolio/README.md

 ## About

-I’m Jamie Wilson, a designer and developer building thoughtful digital experiences.
+I’m Jamie Wilson, a designer and developer.

 ## Featured Work